History of the Colorado Rockies: 2009: The Jim Tracy era and a return to the playoffs

 After a poor start (19–28) to the 2009 season, Clint Hurdle was fired on May 29.
 His successor as manager was Jim Tracy, who was originally hired as bench coach for the Colorado Rockies in November 2008.
 In June 2009, the team rapidly improved and by the end of June, the Rockies set a franchise record for victories in a month with 21 in a 28-game stretch (one win better than the September 2007 Rocktober run).
-This improved their record from 20–29 and nine games under .500, to 41–36 and 5 games over .500.
+This improved their record from 20 to 29 and nine games under .500, to 41–36 and 5 games over .500.
 During June, the Rockies led all of major league baseball with 151 total runs.
 The Rockies had two players selected to the All-Star Game: right fielder Brad Hawpe and starting pitcher Jason Marquis.
 On August 10, Troy Tulowitzki hit the team's 5th franchise cycle.
 He became the second player in major league history to hit for the cycle and have an unassisted triple play, which he did on April 29, 2007, in his career.

 On August 24, the Rockies faced the San Francisco Giants in what ended up being a 14 inning game which lasted close to 5 hours(4:57), the second longest game in Rockies history.
 After multiple scoreless innings, the Giants managed to score three runs in the top of the 14th to place them ahead of the Rockies, 4–1.
 After several Colorado at-bats, the bases were loaded and Ryan Spilborghs stepped up to the plate.
 Spilborghs hit the first walk-off grand slam in Rockies history, his second career grand slam, and his first walk-off homer in the 14th inning to squeak by the Giants, 6–4, Monday in front of about half of the 27,670 fans who remained at Coors Field.
 The play has since been dubbed "SpillySlam".

 This particular win expanded the Rockies' Wild Card lead to four games over Giants.
 In an ecstatic interview after the game, Jim Tracy stated that he told the Rockies' preceding batter, relief pitcher Adam Eaton, not to swing: "Even if Miller threw three balls down the Middle, take the strikeout because I wanted Spilly to get a chance to hit."
 The strategy worked in the Rockies' favor; Eaton walked with the bases loaded, scoring Dexter Fowler to cut the Giants' lead to 4–2.